-Exercise is often the primary reason people with Parkinson’s first try a dance class.
+Exercise is often the primary reason people first try a dance for Parkinson’s class.
 Once they experience the music, the movement, the magic of dance firsthand, they fall in love with it.
 Then they discover it is so much more than just a great workout.

 Dancers with Parkinson’s talk about experiencing an easing of symptoms during class.
 Margie Dahlin explains,